external-secrets/kubernetes-external-secrets/api.md

 ## Volume frontend

 The volume frontend writes secret data to volumes included in `Pod` specs.
+The volume frontend implements a behavior analogous to the secret volume type.
+You specify `ExternalSecret` objects to use as volumes and the External Secret controller creates files containing secret data.

-You configure which volumes the External Secret controller writes data to by adding the `externalsecrets.kubernetes-client.io/volumes` annotation to a `Pod`
+To emulate an "externalSecret" volume type, you configure which volumes the External Secret controller writes data to by adding the `externalsecrets.kubernetes-client.io/volumes` annotation to a `Pod` manifest".
+With the manifest below, the External Secret controller
-manifest:
+should:

+* create password and username files in the db-secrets volume;
+* fetch the value of db/password from AWS Secrets Manager and write that value to password file in the db-secrets volume;
+* fetch the value of db/username from AWS Secrets Manager and write that value to the username file in the db-secrets volume;
+* create a key file in the client-secrets volume; and fetch the value of api/key from AWS Secrets Manager and write that values to the api file in the client-secrets volume.

 ```yaml
 apiVersion: v1